Illumina/akt/README.md

 # akt - ancestry and kinship toolkit

 Copyright (c) 2016, Illumina, Inc. All rights reserved.
+This software is not commercially supported.

 Ancestry and Kinship Tools (AKT) provides a number of useful statistical genetics routines using the [htslib](http://www.htslib.org/) API for input/output.
 This means it can seamlessly read BCF/VCF files and play nicely with [bcftools](http://samtools.github.io/bcftools/bcftools.html).